brunze/aws_cli_config_parser/README.md

 # AWS CLI Configuration Parser

-This Ruby gem provides a tool to parse profile settings and secrets from AWS CLI configuration files, including the cached credentials from STS AssumeRole calls.
-This is often useful when using the AWS CLI with roles that require an MFA code.
-After authenticating successfully with an MFA code temporary session credentials are cached in your `~/.aws` folder.
+This Ruby gem provides a tool to parse profile settings and secrets from AWS CLI configuration files, including temporary credentials cached by the CLI when using IAM roles.
+This is often useful when using CLI profiles that assume roles requiring an MFA code.
+After authenticating successfully with an MFA code, temporary session credentials are cached in your `~/.aws` folder.
 You'll often need to pass these temporary credentials to other tools such as Docker containers.
 This gem parses the files in your `~/.aws` folder and merges all information allowing you to retrieve any credential or setting.

 ## Installation